-There are certainly tons of gems here where we can basically just figure out how do we optimize our existing content and improve it and upgrade it and refresh it to get it to rank higher in the SERPs, to dominate more relevant queries in the SERPs.
+There are certainly tons of gems here where we can basically just figure out how to optimize our existing content and improve it and upgrade it and refresh it to get it to rank higher in the SERPs, to dominate more relevant queries in the SERPs.

-And a very simple exercise here that I have is basically you can utilize Google Search Console, right?
-What we do is we take Google Search Console data, we filter that down for the last three months and we take a look at, okay, I want to export this data into Excel here on the top right.
+What we do is we take Google Search Console data, we filter that down for the last three months and we take a look at – and then I want to export this data into Excel here on the top right.

-And how we think about that and how we do that is we rerun a SERP analysis, what’s ranking at the top of the current search results, how do we then go and buff up existing sections, add net new sections, right?
+And how we think about that and how we do that is we rerun a SERP analysis, what’s ranking at the top of the current search results, how do we then go and buff up existing sections, add net new sections.